Stay at Our Historic Bed and Breakfast in Maryland

 - In 1981, Dan Pelz and Marty Martinez converted the building into the Inn at Buckeystown.
 They created a romantic getaway that was highly acclaimed throughout the mid-Atlantic region.
 Upon the passing of Marty, Chase Barnett became Dan’s new partner and host.
 The inn was known for fine dining, comfortable lodging, and a vast collection of antiques.

 - Janet Wells became the next owner in 1998.
 She carried on the traditions of the previous innkeepers.
 Janet was particularly appreciated for her tea parties, bridal showers, and weddings.

 - The present owners, Kirk and Pat Horstman, acquired the inn in 2012.
 They immediately set about restoring the building to its former glory, inside and out.
 The project took more than three years.
 To their great jubilation, the business was finally re-opened in 2015.

 No architectural plans are known to exist.
 The first floor is comprised of a dining room, 3 parlors, a butler’s pantry, and a fully licensed commercial kitchen.
 The second floor contains 5 suites with private bathrooms.
 The third floor contains 4 bedrooms with shared bathrooms and a common sitting area.

 One of the most striking features is the main staircase located in the center hallway.
 The wainscoting and banisters are all constructed from American chestnut.
 This type of hardwood is now very rare after a blight obliterated the species in the early 1900s.

 An interesting fact is that there once was a Methodist Episcopal church on the property.
-The 1820s church was abandoned after the tensions of the Civil War, and later demolished in 1905, when the stones were used for foundations of nearby homes.
+The 1820s church was abandoned due to the tensions of the Civil War, and later demolished in 1905, when the stones were used for foundations of nearby homes.
 We challenge you to find the remnants of the cemetery located on the property.